 You should make this healthy chocolate pudding with avocado and dates because most chocolate pudding is packed with sugar or too many weird substitutes.

-But this one is made with real wholesome stuff, because of which you won’t even feel the avocado’s taste.
+But this one is made with real wholesome stuff, so you won’t even feel the avocado’s taste.
 And it will give you a luxurious creamy base without even cream or butter.

 On the other hand, Dates are one of my favorite ingredients, and they are not just naturally sweet, but also they are rich in fiber, minerals, and will give you a rich, deep, caramel-like tone.